Is François Bard a modern artist?

 François Bard’s art is both difficult and hopeful; it offers the possibility of individual triumph but not its certainty, and suggests that the true path to glory does not come from heroism, from power, from beauty or from wealth, but from will and courage to face it.

-From Wendy M. Blazier
+Wendy M. Blazier

-Wendy M. Blazier is an art historian, writer and independent curator, working for over 30 years in Florida as a curator, institutional administrator and lecturer.
+Art historian, writer and independent curator, working for over 30 years in Florida as a curator, institutional administrator and lecturer.
 Born in Detroit, Michigan, she was Executive Director and Curator at the Art and Culture Center of Hollywood (Florida) from 1979 to 1995 and Chief Curator at the Boca Raton Museum of Art from 2001 to 2012.

 What do you tell over your paintings?